You Should Know Who You’re Dealing With (for those who need the long form).

 Working with Jim Henson’s Muppets

 With Kevin Clash, trying to resist the urge to tickle Elmo.
-And getting a biiiiiig Grouchy hug from Oscar and his creator, Caroll Spinney, who also does Big Bird.
+And getting a biiiiiig Grouchy hug from Oscar and his creator, Caroll Spinney, who also created and performed Big Bird.

 I was one of a dozen additional puppeteers recruited by Jim Henson Productions for”Muppets From Space” and “Elmo in Grouchland” While we didn’t get to do any voiceover work, (mostly Muppet crowd scenes), each of us has a few “freeze-frame” moments we can point to on the DVD.
 (Gee, wasn’t that a masterful singing garbage bag just to the right of Vanessa Williams during her big entrance!)